ifsheldon/async-openai-wasm/async-openai-wasm/README.md

 `async-openai-wasm`**is a FORK of `async-openai`** that supports WASM targets by targeting `wasm32-unknown-unknown`.
 That means >99% of the codebase should be attributed to the original project.
-The synchronization with the original project is and will be done manually.
+The synchronization with the original project is and will be done manually when `async-openai` releases a new version.
+Versions are kept in sync with `async-openai` releases, which means when `async-openai` releases `x.y.z`, `async-openai-wasm` also releases a `x.y.z` version.

 `async-openai-wasm` is an unofficial Rust library for OpenAI.